Glen Parva: Amenities

 On the local park there are several facilities including recreational equipment, an astroturf pitch with a football goal and basketball hoop, a library and a recently extended and modernised memorial hall.
 The hall can now host parties, wedding receptions and other events with its improved facilities.
 There is a Scout hut located around the back of the hall which is home to the local 62nd Leicester Scout group.

-The village has two nurseries and Glen Hill Primary School, which was once split into two campuses: One based at Cork Lane and the other on Featherby Drive.
+The village has two nurseries and Glen Hill Primary School, which was once split into two campuses: one based at Cork Lane and the other on Featherby Drive.
 It was decided that they would be combined on the Featherby site, and Cork Lane's was sold off for housing development.

-The village has a young offenders' institute, HMYOI Glen Parva.
-Although this falls within the boundaries of Glen Parva in Blaby district it is separated from the main village by the Birmingham to Peterborough Railway Line.
-It can only be accessed from Tigers Road South Wigston in the borough of Oadby and Wigston.
+The village had a young offenders' institute, HMYOI Glen Parva.
+Although this fell within the boundaries of Glen Parva in Blaby district it was separated from the main village by the Birmingham to Peterborough Railway Line.
+It could only be accessed from Tigers Road South Wigston in the borough of Oadby and Wigston.
 The Knightsbridge Road estate was built as accommodation for the prison officers working at HMYOI Glen Parva.
-It now has nothing to do with the young offenders' institute and the houses are all privately owned.
+The prison closed in June 2017, following an announcement at the end of 2016 that it would be replaced with a newly built category C adult prison.
+It has since been demolished and a new prison, HMP Fosse Way, was opened on the site in 2023.
+The Knightsbridge Road estate now has nothing to do with the prison and the houses are all privately owned.

 There is still a footbridge over the railway which can be accessed via an overgrown footpath behind the houses at the end of Knightsbridge Road.
 This bridge was used to access the young offenders institute from the estate but it is no longer in use and has a locked security gate halfway across preventing access to the prison's perimeter fence.

-Eyres Monsell Contains two primary schools, Eyres Monsell Primary School and Rollsten Primary School.
+Eyres Monsell contains two primary schools, Eyres Monsell Primary School and Rollsten Primary School.
 The pork pie library was once a part of the old Eyres Monsell ward.
-It is now a part of the saffron ward in the city of Leicester, along with saffron road and all the roads leading down to Wigston Magna.
+It is now a part of the Saffron ward in the city of Leicester, along with Saffron Road and all the roads leading down to Wigston Magna.